 Questions or Concerns

-- Best Behaviour Inc. welcomes feedback on the Privacy Policies and Procedures.
+Best Behaviour Inc. welcomes feedback on these Privacy Policies and Procedures.
 Our Information Officer is Sophia Catania.
 Sophia would be happy to discuss any concerns about this policy.
-She can be reached at (226) 755-0015 or email@example.com.
+She can be reached at (226) 755-0015 or firstname.lastname@example.org.

-- A formal complaint may be submitted in writing to the attention of Sophia Catania.
-She will acknowledge the complaint, investigate it promptly, and send notification in writing of the outcome of the decision and the reasons behind the decision.
+A formal complaint or inquiry may be submitted in writing to the attention of Sophia Catania.
+She will acknowledge the complaint/inquiry, investigate it promptly, and send notification in writing of the outcome of the decision and the reasons behind the decision.
 If the notification does not satisfy the complaint, a complaint may be sent to either 1) the Privacy Commissioner of Canada or 2) our regulatory body, the BACB.
 Contact information is as follows:

 - Office of the Privacy Commissioner of Canada

 - 112 Kent Street, Pace de Ville, Tower B, 3rd Floor, Ottawa, Ontario, K1A 1H3

 - Behaviour Analyst Certification Board